Covid Harm Reduction

 About our Programs

-I want to interview for one of the programs.
+I want to interview for the Herbal Immersion Program.
 What should I expect?

 The interview is an informal one-on-one meeting.
 Don't worry about dressing up, preparing a résumé, or rehearsing a speech!
 I just want to outline the expectations of students, answer your questions about the program, and make sure that we're a good fit.
-Spoiler alert: Participation, attendance, and commitment matter to us.
+Spoiler alert: Participation, attendance, and commitment are important.

 What if I miss a class?